Representation of Injured Persons

 We bring civil claims for monetary damages on behalf of adults and children who have been sexually abused and sexually assaulted.

 Filing a lawsuit or making a claim based on sexual abuse is extremely difficult for any survivor.
-As lawyers who are experienced in this sensitive area of the law, our clients are uniquely brave individuals who deserve compassion and care.
-We recognize that vocalizing the fact that you were abused is a huge step.
+Confronting the fact that sexual abuse occurred is traumatizing for survivors and their loved ones.
+As Oregon sexual abuse lawyers, we recognize that our clients are uniquely brave individuals who deserve compassion and care.
 Initially, it will likely be overwhelming and frightening to consider filing a civil lawsuit.
 Our job is to assist you to overcome your fears and empower you to take action against the people who are responsible for perpetrating these horrific acts.

 The lawyers at Olson Brooksby recognize the immense emotional, physical, and psychological damage that our clients have suffered.
-We work closely with exceptionally trained and experienced sexual abuse psychologists and experts who assist us in building cases against perpetrators and the institutions and corporations who encouraged the abuse or allowed it to happen.
+We have years of experience in this particularly sensitive area of civil litigation.
+We work closely with exceptionally trained and experienced sexual abuse psychologists and experts who assist us in building cases against perpetrators, institutions, and corporations who encouraged the abuse or allowed it to happen.
 We understand that our clients may need time to heal and to thoughtfully decide whether they would like to pursue justice by filing a civil lawsuit.
+Our lawyers listen to our clients with care, sensitivity, and individualized attention.
+We will help you confront those responsible for your trauma and abuse, with a focus on healing and results.

 We also have experience bringing loss of consortium claims on behalf of survivors' spouses, and we support the friends and families of our clients.